IIIF/api/source/api/presentation/3.0/index.md

 }
 ```

-###  5.2.
+###  5.3.
 Canvas

 The Canvas represents an individual page or view and acts as a central point for assembling the different content resources that make up the display.
 Canvases _MUST_ be identified by a URI and it _MUST_ be an HTTP(S) URI.
 The URI of the canvas _MUST NOT_ contain a fragment (a `#` followed by further characters), as this would make it impossible to refer to a segment of the Canvas's area using the [media fragment syntax][media-frags] of `#xywh=` for spatial regions, and/or `#t=` for temporal segments.
 Canvases _MAY_ be able to be dereferenced separately from the Manifest via their URIs as well as being embedded.

 Every Canvas _SHOULD_ have a `label` to display.
-If one is not provided, the client _SHOULD_ automatically generate one for use based on the Canvas's position within the `items` list.
+If one is not provided, the client _SHOULD_ automatically generate one for use based on the Canvas's position within the `items` property.

 Content resources are associated with the Canvas via Web Annotations.
 Content that is to be rendered as part of the Canvas _MUST_ be associated by an Annotation with the "painting" `motivation`.
 These Annotations are recorded in the `items` of one or more Annotation Pages, referred to in the `items` array of the Canvas.
 Annotations that do not have the "painting" `motivation` MUST NOT be in pages referenced in `items`, but instead in the `annotations` property.